-Hidayah believes in being visible at Pride, social and educational events to help spread awareness that LGBT+ Muslims exist!
+Hidayah believes in being visible at Pride, social and educational events to help spread awareness that LGBTQI+ Muslims exist!
 These photos are from Hidayah events and entries in Prides.

 Pride and visibility

 Take a look at our media appearances.
 Our media involvement and pieces are sorted by year in order to show Hidayah's development over time and the development of our press strategy and involvement

 Part of our visibility as an organisation and our vision, is ensuring that we are seen and heard.
 We recognise that working with the media and outreach, where possible, is the way to do this.
 Please see our recent successes here, and contact us for more information.
 Time permitting, we will aim to respond to media enquiries within 24 hours.
 Please note that we are a volunteer-led organisation and so we may not be able to respond or meet people from the media instantly as our committee and volunteers are based around the United Kingdom.

 Hidayah worked alongside the Naz and Matt Foundation and the Documentary Maker Sonia Singh to create 'Muslim Pride.'
 This documentary focuses on the lives of LGBTQI+ Muslims within the United Kingdom.
 Filmed at Hidayah's first birthday party in December 2017, it highlights the lived reality of many LGBTQI+ Muslims, their daily struggles, the issues they face and the ways in which they reconcile Islam and their sexuality.

 In 2018/2019 BMSDemocracy and Hidayah partnered up for the pilot of the supporting minority Muslims campaign which seeks to work with LGBTQI+ Muslims, Black Muslims, and minority sect Muslims such as Ahmadiyyah Muslims.